JImmyAngelProject/WebAppProject/README.md

 ==== About ====

-The application was created to improve the process of selecting a menu for university students
+The application was created to improve the process of selecting a menu for university students.

 NOTE!!
 The app only works for the students of UoWM in Kastoria.